Rahitya21/PROJECTS_RAHITYA/README.md

 # Exploring Socioeconomic and Demographic Patterns in Suicide Rates (1985-2016)

 # Project Overview: Global Suicide Analysis
 This project aims to provide insights into the various factors influencing global suicide patterns between 1985 and 2016.
-By examining these trends across demographics such as age, gender, and economic status, this study enables public health officials and non-governmental organizations with data-driven insights to better customize assistance programs and adjust existing goals.
+By examining these trends across demographics such as age, gender, and economic status, this study enables public health officials and non-governmental organizations with data-driven insights to customize assistance programs better and adjust existing goals.
 Visualizations and summaries in Power BI provide an accessible approach to understanding patterns and contributing factors in suicide rates, enabling stakeholders to apply these findings to targeted public health initiatives.

 # About Author:
-The current dataset is a combination of multiple dataset from sources like world health organization, Kaggle, World Bank Group, UNDP.
-The dataset is complied based on time and region to find any patterns associating with suicide rates based on demographics like age, gender..., countries economic situations.
+The current dataset combines multiple datasets from sources like the World Health Organization, Kaggle, World Bank Group, and UNDP.
+The dataset is compiled based on time and region to find any patterns associated with suicide rates based on demographics like age, gender..., and countries' economic situations.

 # Dataset Information:
  The dataset used in this dashboard is available on Kaggle.
 This dataset includes comprehensive statistics on global suicide rates across various demographics and regions over the period i.e., from 1985 to 2016.